Skip to contents

 Value

-If mode is power, then a power4test object is returned.
-If mode is region, then a n_region_from_power object is returned.
+A named list of outputs.
+If mode is power, then a power4test object is set to the element power4test.
+If mode is region, then a n_region_from_power object is set of the element n_region_from_power.
+If mode is n_from_power, then a n_from_power object is set to the n_from_power element.

 The print method of q_power_mediation returns x invisibly.
 Called for its side effect.